RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Require prices less than 1.5 times book value.
 #.
 Defensive investors prosper in bear markets.
 #.
 For most, selecting stocks is unnecessary and inadvisable.
 #.
-Defensive investors are adequately diversified.
+Safety resides in earning power.
 #.
-Defensive companies are adequately sized.
-#.
-The most powerful defensive position is "I don't know and I don't care".
+"I don't know and I don't care" is a powerful position.
-#.
-The ideal choice for most is a total market index fund.
-#.
-Public utility debt should not exceed twice the stock equity.

 On Enterprising Investment
 --------------------------

+205. Enterprising strategies start from a defensive base.
 #.
-Enterprising strategies start from a defensive base.
-#.
 Selections must meet rational tests of soundness.
 #.
 Lawsuits can create bargains.
 #.
 The enterprising should only buy bargains.
-#.
-There is no middle ground between the defensive and enterprising.
 #.
 A bargain is less than 66% of the value.
 #.
 Small companies may be safe if bought in groups.
 #.
 Smaller issues are overvalued in bull markets.